+The North Coast Water Board’s basin plan does not currently contain the CUL, T-SUB and SUB beneficial uses as defined by the State Water Board.
+The Final Staff Report, Including Substitute Environmental Documentation for Part 2 of the Water Quality Control Plan for Inland Surface Waters, Enclosed Bays and Estuaries of California— Tribal and Subsistence Fishing Beneficial Uses and Mercury Provisions (State Water Resources Control Board, 2017) states that “The new beneficial use definitions proposed by the provisions would not supersede the North Coast Water Board’s existing beneficial use definitions for Native American Culture and Subsistence Fishing contained in its basin plan.”

+SWRCB Res.
+No. 2002-0040.
+23 CCR §2910.

 For dischargers not in compliance with the seasonal prohibition and waste discharge rate limitation, time schedules shall be set forth in National Pollutant Discharge Elimination System (NPDES) permit updates for each discharger.
-In addition, each discharger not in compliance shall report to the Regional Water Board on progress towards compliance on an annual basis.
+In addition, each discharger not in compliance shall report to the North Coast Water Board on progress towards compliance on an annual basis.

 For dischargers not in compliance with the waste discharge rate limitation and/or advanced wastewater treatment, time schedules shall be set forth in NPDES permit updates for each discharger.
-In addition, each discharger not in compliance shall report to the Regional Water Board on progress towards compliance on an annual basis.
+In addition, each discharger not in compliance shall report to the North Coast Water Board on progress towards compliance on an annual basis.

 Schedules of compliance for CTR criteria are independently authorized and governed by 40 CFR 122.47 and 131.38, and the State “Policy for Implementation of Toxics Standards for Inland Surface Waters, Enclosed Bays, and Estuaries of California” (CTR-SIP).
 This amendment is intended to supplement, not supersede, these provisions required by the CTR-SIP.
 All CTR limits must be consistent with the CTR-SIP and applicable federal rules.